oliverlabi/HorseRacing/README.md

 How to start tests:
 1. Have local setup successfully installed
 2. Open command prompt
-3. Navigate to the root folder
+3. Navigate to the backend-node/src folder
 4. Start command "npm test"

 ## Screenshots